ThielyG/calculate_tax/README.md

 # calculate_tax
-Calculates tax return in Canada usging Python.
+Calculates tax return in Canada using Python.